 6️⃣ Day Six Krabi (Ao Nang): Night 2 of 2 (The Phi Phi Islands)

 Phi Phi Islands are the literal most ‘touristy’ place in Thailand.
 I should know, I lived there for two years, including during the coronavirus lockdowns.
 Now, when it comes to Phi Phi I urge you to book a private boat tour of the islands.
 Five Star Thailand Tours are who I know and use, and their tours are worth every last baht.
-Shared group tours to Phi Phi are hell on earth.
-Crammed into a boat a shuttled around.
-Every group tour company offers the same poor service.
+Shared group tours to Phi Phi are often cramped, and it can be difficult to find an decent tour.

 On a Phi Phi Island Tour, everything should be all-inclusive, so you’d be picked up with a taxi in Krabi/Ao Nang, ride the speedboat to Phi Phi Island and then meet your private longtail, boat and captain to take you on a six-hour island sightseeing and snorkelling tour.